bassemawhoob/dcg-parser/README.md

 # Definite clause grammar parser

-A parser for a defnite clause grammar of English-Light written in Prolog.English Light is a fragment of English (i.e., English-Light does not include any ungrammatical English sentences) which accounts to structures as those appearing in the following examples:
+A parser for a defnite clause grammar of English-Light written in Prolog.
+English Light is a fragment of English (i.e., English-Light does not include any ungrammatical English sentences) which accounts to structures as those appearing in the following examples:

 1. The young boy who worked for the old man pushed and stored a big box in the large empty room after school.